Project

 • Category changed from Survey design to Data analysis

-Updated by Olena Kaminska almost 12 years ago
+Updated by Olena Kaminska over 12 years ago

 This is a summary of a longer discussion via email.
 The process has two stages and will require two weights: first stage is to create a 60th percentile cut point for household income; second stage is to calculate proportion of kids in poor households.